Ramon-ggf/ThermoHumanTest/client/README.md

 This command runs the app in the development mode.
 You will see that your browser will automatically open on [http://localhost:3000](http://localhost:3000), your local server.
 After that, you will be able to see the application running locally in your browser.

-If your browser doesn't open automatically, open [http://localhost:3000](http://localhost:3000) to view the application in the browser.
+If your browser doesn't open automatically, open it manually and type [http://localhost:3000](http://localhost:3000) as URL to view the application in the browser.

 The page will reload if you make edits in the files that contain the code.